-Hunters will be required to show a driver’s license, valid CA hunting license, and a CA pig tag.
-They will then be issued a hunting pass and given a brief orientation on hunting at the park.
+Hunters will be required to show a driver’s license, valid CA hunting license, and a CA pig tag and will then be issued a hunting pass and given a brief orientation on hunting at the park.
 There is no maximum number of hunters for this hunt.
-You will also be asked to fill in a hunter check-in form on the days you hunt.
-Simply drop this in one of the park fee vaults when you arrive.
-You only need to drop off the second portion of the form if you get a pig.
-This allows us to track how successful the hunt season is.
+Also required is a check-in form that can be dropped into one of the park fee vaults.
+The second part of the form is required only when a hunter gets a pig.

-Stay within park boundaries even if an injured animal crosses onto private land.
-Park rangers may not see you but our neighbors do and they are very vocal in their disapproval of trespass.
+• Stay within park boundaries even if an injured animal crosses onto private land.
+Park rangers may not see you but our neighbors do and they are very vocal in their disapproval of trespassers.

-Hunters are subject to all park rules and regulations, all county, state, and local laws, and California Department of Fish & Game regulations.
+• Hunters are subject to all park rules and regulations, as well as county, state, and local laws, and California Department of Fish & Game regulations.

-Pigs must be gutted at least 100 yards away from any man made structure, trail or campground.
-Do not dispose of entrails in garbage cans; leave them in the field to attract other boar.
+• Pigs must be gutted at least 100 yards away from any man-made structure, trail or campground.
+Do not dispose of entrails in garbage cans; leave them in the field.

-Hunters are required to possess a valid hunting license on their person and have pig tags with them while hunting.
+• Hunters are required to have pig tags with them while hunting.